dec0dOS/amazing-github-template/README.md

     `or`

     Move the necessary files from precompiled template folder to your existing project directory.
-Don't forget .github directory that may be hidden by default in your operating system
+Don't forget the `.github` directory that may be hidden by default in your operating system

 #### Variables reference